coachzer/coachzer.github.io/README.md

 My personal website.

-Undergraduate student at Univerisity of Primorska, Faculty of Mathematics, Natural Sciences and Information Techonologies.
+Undergraduate student at University of Primorska, Faculty of Mathematics, Natural Sciences and Information Technologies.